Tiny-Orange-Labs/citruscore/README.md

 # Setup

-I am trying to make this as easy as possible to setup.
 Log should remove as much friction as possible!
+Lets try to keep it as small as possible.

 ## Install